 Natural Blush – Give your cheeks a rosy tint and brighten up your complexion with this easy natural blush recipe.
 Cosmetics are so pricey these days now really is the time to start making your own.

-Under Eye Serum – Ingredients such as tamanu oil, vitamin E oil, grapefruit seed extract, avocado oil, carrot seed oil and more make this such an effective anti-wrinkle eye serum that is totally natural.
+Under Eye Serum – Ingredients such as tamanu oil, vitamin E oil, grapefruit seed extract, avocado oil, carrot seed oil and more make this an effective anti-wrinkle eye serum that is totally natural.

-Copycat Burts Bees Lip Balm – This wonderful copy cat recipe from HappyMoneySaver.com reveals how you can make your own version of Burts Bees Lip Balm (Normally priced $2.50) for just $0.12 per tube – what an incredible saving!
+Copycat Burts Bees Lip Balm – This wonderful copycat recipe from HappyMoneySaver.com reveals how you can make your own version of Burts Bees Lip Balm (normally priced $2.50) for just $0.12 per tube – what an incredible saving!

 Anti-wrinkle Cream – Have you ever been tempted by those “miracle” creams that will make you look “ten years younger” that all the major beauty companies produce?
-Well most are packed with chemicals, preservatives and artificial ingredients and on top of that, they are outrageously expensive.
+Well, most are packed with chemicals, preservatives, and artificial ingredients and on top of that, they are outrageously expensive.
 Make your own instead!

-Lemon Lavender Aromatherapy Candle – These Lemon Lavender Aromatherapy Candles burn clear and fragrant – unlike many toxic store bought candles that release smoke and soot – and will make a wonderful addition to your home.
+Lemon Lavender Aromatherapy Candle – These Lemon Lavender Aromatherapy Candles burn clear and fragrant – unlike many toxic store-bought candles that release smoke and soot – and will make a wonderful addition to your home.

 Reed Diffusers With Essential Oils – You can buy one in the stores, but usually they are quite expensive and the scents are made primarily from chemicals.
-Instead why not make your own at home?
+Instead, why not make your own at home?
 You can use any essential oils you like and can blend different oils together to create an aroma that is perfect for you and your family.

 Homemade Potpourri – Potpourri is so simple to make it would be silly to pay for it.
-You can tailor the fragrances with your favorite smells and add some seasonal elements to make it even more special.
+You can tailor the fragrances to your favorite smells and add some seasonal elements to make it even more special.

-Homemade Herbal Incense – Incense can be a wonderful way to add a beautiful aroma to your home so take a look at this fantastic video which shows you how to make your own homemade incense with herbs.
+Homemade Herbal Incense – Incense can be a wonderful way to add a beautiful aroma to your home, so take a look at this fantastic video which shows you how to make your own homemade incense with herbs.

-Essential Oil Jelly Air Freshener – The great thing about these jelly air fresheners are that you can add ANY essential oil you want to, or even blend a few different oils together.
+Essential Oil Jelly Air Freshener – The great thing about these jelly air fresheners is that you can add ANY essential oil you want to, or even blend a few different oils together.
 Perfect if you have a particular scent you are trying to create.

 Homemade Mod Podge – If you are a keen crafter and go through tonnes of Mod Podge then why not have a go at making some for yourself, you will be surprised at how much you will save.

-Beeswax Furniture Polish – This is a really simple recipe for a beeswax furniture polish that will restore shine and add gloss to your wooden furniture returning it to its original beauty.
+Beeswax Furniture Polish – This is a really simple recipe for a beeswax furniture polish that will restore shine and add gloss to your wooden furniture, returning it to its original beauty.
 No need for expensive store bought polish!

-Homemade Bath Tub Scrub – A wonderful bathtub scrub enriched with lemon essential oil and a surprising ingredient… ground up eggshells which give the scrub its abrasiveness and mixed with baking soda and a citrus-y essential oil makes this fantastic bathtub scrub a real winner.
+Homemade Bathtub Scrub – A wonderful bathtub scrub enriched with lemon essential oil and a surprising ingredient… ground up eggshells, which give the scrub its abrasiveness and, mixed with baking soda and a citrus-y essential oil, makes this fantastic bathtub scrub a real winner.

 Homemade Liquid Dish Soap – This homemade liquid dish soap is fantastic.
-It’s natural, organic and antibacterial.
+It’s natural, organic, and antibacterial.
 Plus it’s a great money saver!
 To make a 32 oz batch costs about $1.20 compared to $4.47 for the equivalent in Dawn dish soap.

-All-Natural Foaming Hand Soap – This homemade foaming hand soap is: natural, green, non-toxic, chemical free, organic, gentle and Antibacterial.
+All-Natural Foaming Hand Soap – This homemade foaming hand soap is: natural, green, non-toxic, chemical free, organic, gentle, and antibacterial.
 What more could you want from a hand soap?

 H/T: Natural Living Ideas